35+ Interesting Facebook Video Statistics 2023 That You Must Know

 #15.
 60% of video revenue is generated from mobile-first video.

-Mobile-first videos are those videos that have been shot vertically or are the duration is less than 50 seconds.
+Mobile-first videos are those videos that have been shot vertically or have a duration is less than 50 seconds.
 60% of Facebook’s video revenue comes from mobile-first videos.
 This simply means that a lot of users are consuming their Facebook video content through their smartphones.

 #16.
 Vertical videos are the ones that are most engaging.